Maureen-Gatweri/Data-Science/README.md

 -Stacks are ordered
 - Accessing an item in the middle would require you to remove all the items above it till you get to the item you want.
 - Stacks can contain duplicate values
+  ## QUEUES
+  A queue is a data structure that is used to manage data and store it in specific order.